arosa822/arcticSpider/README.md

 ## Features
-API - for tying IOT devices
+API - for tying to hardware devices
-WebApp - practice building / storing data
+WebApp - storing data and analyzing data with dash
-Snow Analyzer - fun / curiosity

 ## requirements
 .config file located in the main directory.
 This file must contain keys for